Northwest Arkansas school districts operate through hiring shortages

 The U.S. Department of Labor reported 4.3 million people quit jobs in August -- about 2.9% of the workforce, according to data released Tuesday.
 That total is up from the record set in April and nearly matched in July of about 4 million people quitting.

-Administrators say districts continue to face shortages for positions such as bus drivers, custodians and cafeteria staff.
+Administrators in Northwest Arkansas and across the state say districts continue to face shortages for positions such as bus drivers, custodians and and cafeteria staff.

 All of Northwest Arkansas' largest districts need bus drivers, administrators said.